Have questions? We're here.

 • 1 Breakfast, 1 Lunch, 1 Dinner

 Named for some wrecked World War II barges whose ribs are still visible in the sand this visitor site offers great swimming, a lovely walk along the shore and a visit to a lagoon behind the high tide line with wading birds, marine iguanas and sometimes even flamingoes.
-The two beaches are also favourite nesting sites for green turtles which often leave tractor-like tracks in the sand.
+The two beaches are also favorite nesting sites for green turtles which often leave tractor-like tracks in the sand.

 Difficulty level: easy